My homebrewing setup is pretty damn cool. It’s a Brutus 10.

-The Brutus 10 a homebrewing system designed by NASA rocket scientist Lonnie Mac.
+The Brutus 10 is a homebrewing system designed by NASA rocket scientist Lonnie Mac.

-Why am I building one you ask?
+Why did I build one?
 Well look at it!

-OK besides being a gorgeous brew system, the one area I struggle with the most in homebrewing is repeatability.
+OK besides being a gorgeous brew system, the one area I struggled with the most in homebrewing was repeatability.